galhev/MNIST/README.md

 # MNIST
-Trains a simple convnet on the MNIST dataset with Keras.
+A simple convnet on the MNIST dataset with Keras.